 To definitively show that pharmacogenetic testing has value in clinical practice, it is not enough to demonstrate that drug response varies by genotype.
 There must be an alternative treatment strategy, and proof that testing for the genotype and subsequently tailoring the treatment strategy based on genetic information are more clinically effective or cost effective (or both) than merely treating everyone in the usual manner.
 Use of the test to identify gene variants and affected populations must be more efficient than current practice in preventing serious adverse effects.
 After taking into account known non-genetic factors that cause variation in response, the remaining variability in patient response can often with appropriate monitoring, or can be reversed by withdrawal of the drug be managed by changing drugs or dosage.
 Adverse effects of available drugs are generally preventable.

-Tetrabenzine (Xenazine): is a monoamine depletory for oral administration, and is indicated for the treatment of chorea (abnormal involuntary movement disorder) associated with Huntington’s disease.
+Tetrabenazine (Xenazine): is a monoamine depletory for oral administration, and is indicated for the treatment of chorea (abnormal involuntary movement disorder) associated with Huntington’s disease, an autosomal dominant genetic neurodegenerative disorder.
 The labeling for tetrabenzine states that, although the pharmacokinetics of tetrabenazine and its metabolites in subjects who do not express the drug metabolizing enzyme CYP2D6 (poor metabolizers) have not been systematically evaluated, it is likely that the exposure to beta-HTBZ would be increased compared to subjects to express the enzyme (extensive metabolizers/normal metabolizers), with an increase similar to that observed in patients taking strong CYP2D6 inhibitors.
-The labeling for tetrabenzine states that “patients should be genotyped for CYP2D6 prior totreatment with daily doses of tetrabenzine over 50mg”, and patients who are poor metabolizers should not be given daily doses greater than 50 mg.
+The labeling for tetrabenazine states that “patients should be genotyped for CYP2D6 prior to treatment with daily doses of tetrabenazine over 50mg, and patients who are poor metabolizers should not be given daily doses greater than 50 mg."

 For all other medications: most published CYP450 pharmacogenomic studies are retrospective evaluations of CYP450 genotype association with intermediate (e.g., circulating drug concentrations) or, less often, final outcomes (e.g., adverse events or efficacy) and are largely small and underpowered or not designed to examine the clinical effects of homozygous variant poor metabolizers and of ultra-rapid metabolizers, where the strongest effects, if any, would be seen.
 The hazards associated with poor metabolizers are consequently difficult to interpret and decision making about how to use genotyping information is poorly defined with uncertain outcomes.
 As a result CYP450 genotyping is investigational.
 This includes, but is not limited to, CYP450 genotyping for the following indications: